 Cisco Snort

 Snort 3

-Then we have a new edition of Cisco IPS.
-Snort 3.0 is an updated version of the Snort with a unique design and a superset of Snort 2.
+Then, we have a new edition of Cisco IPS.
+Snort 3.0 is an updated version with a unique design and a superset of Snort 2.
 Snort 3 includes additional functionality that improves efficacy, performance, scalability, usability, and extensibility.
-In addition, snort 3 aimed to address some of the limitations of Snort 2.
-For example, snort 2 is packet-based, so it’s a packet sniffer per packet.
+In addition, Snort 3 aimed to address some of the limitations of Snort 2.
+For example, Snort 2 is packet-based, so it’s a packet sniffer per packet.
 So it would help if you built in statefulness and awareness of fragments and the fact that HTTP GET’s boundaries are not packet boundaries, which can spread over multiple packets.

 Snort 3 has a good HTTP protocol analyzer that can detect HTTP running over any port.
 Many IPS providers only look at 80, 8080, and 442.
-But HTTP over any other port than the other IPS, other than the Cisco IPS, assumes it is TCP.
+But HTTP over any port other than the Cisco IPS assumes it is TCP.
 However, based on Cisco Snort, Cisco IPS can detect HTTP over any port.
 Now that it knows HTTP, Snort can’t set up different pointers in the other parts of the packet.
 So when you get to the IPS rules section looking for patterns, you don’t need to do the lookup and calculation again, which is essential when you are going at a line rate.

 • A key point: Snort is pluggable

 Also, within the Cisco firewall, Cisco Snort is pluggable and does much more than protocol analysis.
 It can perform additional security functions and make network discovery, a type of passive detection.
 Along with advanced malware protection and application identification, not by ports and protocols but by doing deep packet inspection.
-Now you can have a policy based on the application.
-There is also an identity engine that can also map users to IP, allowing identity-based firewalling.
-So Cisco Snort does much of the heavy lifting for the Cisco Firewall.
+Now, you can have a policy based on the application.
+An identity engine can also map users to IP, allowing identity-based firewalling.
+So, Cisco Snort does much of the heavy lifting for the Cisco Firewall.

+Cisco Snort